Rift343/COSMOS/README.md

-To use the server-client, the server need to be run with : "cargo run --bin server" When the server is running, you can launch the client with the binary ./target/debug/client
+To use the server-client, the server need to be run with : "cargo run --bin server" When the server is running, you can launch the client with "cargo run --bin client"